massivebird/massivebird.github.io/content/tutor/_index.md

 My rate is currently \$25 per hour.
 I accept payment through Venmo, PayPal, checks, and cash.

+## 🐤 About me

+I've earned an Associate of Science in Computer Science from Washtenaw Community College.
+I'm now a senior at EMU pursuing a Bachelor of Science in Applied Computer Science.

+In my free time, you'll find me developing Rust applications, bouldering at Planet Rock, eating Costco pizza, and listening to LCD Soundsystem with the lights off.

-## 🧠 My favorite courses
+## 🎓 My favorite courses

 Below is a list of collegiate courses I feel confident in tutoring.

 If your course or material isn't listed, feel free to contact me and see if I'm qualified to tutor.

 {% detail(title="EMU Courses") %}
 + __COSC 111__: Introduction to Programming